DinoChiesa/ApiLoadGen/README.md

 I recommend that you use single quotes within the extract and import functions.
 Or, escape the double quotes.

+The delayBefore is specified in milliseconds.
+You can specify a string which includes a Javascript expression that resolves to a numeric value, for example something like
+     "Math.floor(Math.random() * 150) + 400"
+..will cause a delay from 400 - 550 ms, before the request.

 If you want the request rate to vary over time, you need to specify a load profile in